jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     Call center operators access the call center website which, owing to the NSGs configured, is only available across the virtual private network (VPN) connection.

-_NOTE: The preferred solution is only one of many possible, viable approaches._
+>**Note**: The preferred solution is only one of many possible, viable approaches.

-_Order fulfillment_
+*Order fulfillment*

-1.  _How would you recommend CSLA manage the inventory lookup queues?
+1. How would you recommend CSLA manage the inventory lookup queues?
 How would you help CSLA decide between Azure Queues and Service Bus?
 Be sure to consider details implied by CSLA's requirements such a volume, message lifetime, and sizing.
-Explain the details of any computations you make._
+Explain the details of any computations you make.

     Given that CSLA did not provide specific requirements that imply a need for the more advanced queuing features that Service Bus offers (such as topics, larger message sizes, longer message lifetime, and so on), CSLA should consider using Azure Queues because it meets their requirements and is the most cost effective.

-    Their volume is fairly low---at 50K transactions per day it translates to 50K messages per day.
-Their actual load per unit of time depends on their actual peak order times that is implied to be akin to 9 a.m.--9 p.m.
+    Their volume is fairly low, at 50K transactions per day, it translates to 50K messages per day.
+Their actual load per unit of time depends on their actual peak order times that is implied to be akin to 9 a.m.to 9 p.m.
 EST. Assuming a fairly consistent load during business hours, that equates to about 4,000 messages per hour, which is well below what Azure Queues can support (2,000 messages per second or approximately 120,000 messages per hour for messages sized below 1 kilobyte \[KB\]).

     The case study states that rarely does an inventory lookup message take longer than a few hours and never more than a day.
 It means that they will never encounter the 7-day lifetime limit required by messages in Azure Queues.

     As for the individual message size, since it is just the order ID from the database, it is unlikely to be a field larger than 64 KB (the maximum message size supported by Azure Queues), or even 1 KB (the size at which Azure Queues can handle 2,000 messages per second).

-_Notifications_
+*Notifications*

-1.  _How would you recommend CSLA manage notifying customers as their order in the CSLA orders database is processed?
+1. How would you recommend CSLA manage notifying customers as their order in the CSLA orders database is processed?
 Are there specific Azure services that can be used?
-Include details on how this would be implemented and integrated into the proposed solution for CSLA._
+Include details on how this would be implemented and integrated into the proposed solution for CSLA?

     Contoso can implement a logic app to notify customers of their order status.